seenanair/contract-viewer-app/README.md

-# Postcode Finder
+# Contract Viewer Finder

-Demo project to view information regarding a postcode and it's neighbouring postcodes.
+Demo project to view paragraphs in a contract that progressively loads on scroll.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).